‘Sexual minorities and the Buddhist Spiritual Path’ (UN, Geneva, June 2016)

 From 8 to 10 of June 2016, Heiner Bielefeldt the UN Special Rapporteur on Freedom of religion or belief organised a conference on “Freedom of Religion or Belief and Sexuality” in Geneva, Switzerland (in cooperation with Muslims for Progressive Values).

+Michael Vermeulen was invited to talk about ‘Sexual minorities and the Buddhist Spiritual Path’.
 You can read Michael’s article: ‘The Rise of Rainbow Dharma: Buddhism on sexual diversity and same-sex marriage‘ on the page of our Rainbow Sangha network.

 The Conference brought religions and beliefs, philosophers, LGBTI-groups and legal experts together to: